Noad47/bitcoin-tracker/README.md

 ## 📦 Features

 - Fetches Bitcoin price every minute from a REST API
-- Stores results in a database (SQLite/PostgreSQL/etc.)
+- Stores results in a database (PostgreSQL)
 - Calculates min, max, and average price from start
 - Gives buy/sell recommendation after each update
 - Dockerized solution (multi-container support)